ravendb/docs/version_1/docs/server/scaling-out/sharding/index.markdown

 * MergeQueryResults: a delegate that lets you decide how to merge query results from a few shards.
 There is a default implementation for this which merges the result as they come back and apply minimal sorting behavior.
 * ModifyDocumentId: lets you store the shard id for a document in the document itself.
 The default implementation is: `(convention, shardId, documentId) => shardId + convention.IdentityPartsSeparator + documentId`.

-So in order to use sharding, you can just use the `ShardStrategy` with its default behaviour:
+So in order to use sharding, you can just use the `ShardStrategy` with its default behavior:

 {CODE store@Consumer\Sharding.cs /}